2017-usfca-biol-395/emmagibson-week07-homework-R-and-Rmarkdown/Analysis_of_BLAST_Results.md

 Sample origin and sequencing
 ----------------------------

-The original samples were obtained from human volunteers and the keyboards/mice they touched, and collected with asterilized cotton-tipped swab that had been moistened by a sterile solution.
-The hands were swabbed at midday, and the mice and keyboards were swabbed within 12 hours of bein used by their respective owners.
+The original samples were obtained from human volunteers and the keyboards/mice they touched, and collected with sterilized cotton-tipped swab that had been moistened by a sterile solution.
+The hands were swabbed at midday, and the mice and keyboards were swabbed within 12 hours of being used by their respective owners.
 The sequences were obtained using high-throughput pyrosequencing of the 16S ribosomal gene.

 Computational
 -------------

 The sequence data was analyzed using a combination of bash and R. First, the quality of each sequence was analyzed in bash using bioawk.
-After the sequenceswere revealed to be of good quality, a bash script was used to search the NCBI databank for the closest species matches, and document the results.
-After the bash analysis, several R analyses were used to determine the relatinoships of the various species.
+After the sequences were revealed to be of good quality, a bash script was used to search the NCBI database for the closest species matches, and document the results.
+After the bash analysis, several R analyses were used to determine the relationships of the various species.
 The relationship of subject's sex to their skin microbes was of particular interest.

 Results
 =======